The Bible tells one story. Humanity growing up.

 For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart. — Hebrews 4:12 ESV

-If you disagree with something here, good.
+If you disagree with something you read, good.
 Go back to the mission and think critically about whether the disagreement holds up.
 If a pastor tells you something that sounds off, measure it against the mission.
 If a friend quotes a verse to win an argument, ask whether that interpretation serves the mission or just serves their point.

 The mission is grounded in the Bible.
 It is the product of reading the whole thing, thinking hard about why it exists, and arriving at an understanding of what God set in motion and what humanity is supposed to do about it.
 You can question the mission — that is fine, and it is encouraged.
 But question it honestly, with the full weight of Scripture behind you, not with a single verse pulled from a Google search.